Retail sales fall unexpectedly in October amid Budget hit to consumer confidence

 Most economists had forecast for retail sales to remain unchanged month-on-month in October.

-In the three months to October, the Office for National Statistics (ONS) said retail sales lifted 1.1% compared with the previous three months.
+In the three months to October, the Office for National Statistics (ONS) said retail sales lifted 1.1% compared with the previous three months as gains in August and September offset last month’s decline.

 The figures follow a raft of retailers reporting that shopper spending has pulled back due to uncertainty over the upcoming Budget, including high street stalwart Marks & Spencer.